hualuzhou/hualuzhou.github.io/_news/5-220918-PBEggWhitePaper.md

 ---
-title: "Congradturations to Lu and Giang for their development of plant-based egg white analogs published"
+title: "Congratulations to Lu and Giang for their development of plant-based egg white analogs published"
 date: 2022-09-18
 tags:
   - website